 Problem solving through a creative means has always been a part of my life.
 As a child, an adolescent, and an adult I have found drawing and creative journaling to inspire me, as well as illuminate those “A-Ha!” moments.
 My journey as an Art Therapist began in 1997 at the University of Illinois at Chicago with a Master’s Degree in Art Therapy.
-I am also a Registered Art Therapist (ATR) in Illinois through the Art Therapy Credentials Board.
-I have been primarily working with children and adolescents in special education settings since then.
+During that time, I created art therapy groups at a women’s shelter in Chicago designed to empower and discover their potential through various themes, as well as strengthening their bodies and minds through yoga.

 - Registered Art Therapist (ATR) through the Art Therapy Credentials Board

 - Licensed Professional Counselor (LPC) in Illinois, a